So, you’re interested in Filmora and need to see an honest review?

 With keyframes, you can specify the position, size and opacity of elements at certain frames and Filmora 11 will automatically create the sequence between frames.

 A simple example of keyframing is to move a picture from one end of the screen to the other.
 But, with a bit of creativity, you can create some slick looking animated elements just with keyframing.

 The green screen trick has been used in the film industry for decades.
 Simply, you can remove something in the video that is a certain color, such as bright green.

 With Filmora 11, you can import video clips containing a green screen and remove them from the shot.
 Doing this was super easy, it’s just a case of selecting the clip and picking the color you want to remove.

 If you want to learn more about creating green screen effects in Filmora, then check out their short tutorial.

-As well as being a video editor, Filmora X also has a screen recorder function built in.
-This means you don’t have to use a separate screen recorder software to capture your desktop, instead everything can be done directly with Filmora X.
+As well as being a video editor, Filmora 11 also has a screen recorder function built in so you can create screencasts.
+This means you don’t have to use a separate screen recorder software to capture your desktop, instead everything can be done directly with Filmora 11.